innesmackay/Lambda_c_BDT/README.md

 # $\Lambda_c^+$ BDT
+At the LHCb experiment at CERN a huge amount of data is collected during every collision.
+Much of this is background, which we are not particularly interested in.
+We could remove this with some rectangular requirements, but a more effective method is to train a BDT to distinguish between signal and background.
+In this case, our signal is from a $\Lambda_c^+$ particle.
+The BDT is trained using various kinematic properties which discriminate between signal, represented by a simulation sample, and background, represented by a selection of data with no signal.

-Coding framework designed to train and apply a BDT using the `scikit-learn` and `pandas` packages.
+This coding framework is designed to train and apply a BDT using the `scikit-learn` and `pandas` packages.

 ## Code organisation
 To get started run ```conda env create -f env.yml``` which creates a conda environment with all the required packages.